-'Headline' and 'core' inflation - UK Core inflation has volatile and more
+'Headline' and 'core' inflation - UK

 Note: 'Core' inflation is the CPI excluding food & energy in the US; excluding food, energy, alcohol & tobacco in the euro area; and excluding energy & seasonal foods in the UK.
-The 'core' inflation measure for Japan is the weighted median CPI calculated by the Bank of Japan (with a laa).
-See also slides 68-69 for further analysis of recent movements in the US CPI.
-Sources: US Bureau of Labor Statistics: Eurostat: Statistics Bureau of Japan: Bank of Japan: UK Office for National Statistics.
+The 'core' inflation measure for Japan is the weighted median CPI calculated by the Bank of Japan (with a lag).
+Sources: US Bureau of Labor Statistics; Eurostat; Statistics Bureau of Japan; Bank of Japan; UK Office for National Statistics.
 Return to "What's New".